First-Time-in-College Students Steps to Enroll

 Provide your final high school transcript.

-Send official, final transcripts from your high school to:
+Send official, final transcripts (with graduation date) from your high school to:

 Seminole State College of Florida